Skip to content

 Can I display the American flag every day?

-Yes, the American flag may be displayed every day of the year.
+Yes.
+The American flag may be displayed every day of the year.
 Continuous display is entirely appropriate and shows ongoing patriotism.
 Ensure the flag is in good condition and properly illuminated if displayed at night.

 Do I need to take my flag down at night?